gravitational/gravity/docs/6.x/config.md

 # Configuration Overview

-Gravity borrows the concept of resources from Kubernetes to configure itself.
+Gravity borrows the concept of resources from Kubernetes for configuration.
-Use the `gravity resource` command to update the Cluster configuration.
+Gravity uses the `gravity resource` command to update the Cluster configuration.

 The currently supported resources are: